-It is the type that’s believed to have originated from common chimpanzee.
+It is the type that’s believed to have originated from the common chimpanzee.
 This was the species that researchers first observed in AIDS patients.

 Most HIV infections in countries around the world are linked to HIV-1.
-It is responsible for an estimated 95 percent cases.
+It is responsible for an estimated 95 percent of cases.

 Traced to sooty mangabey, this species causes suppression of the immune system more slowly and is less virulent, compared to HIV-1.

 HIV-2 is also less infective.
 What this means is that you are less likely to contract the virus when exposed to it than you would with the first type.